Sebane1/FFXIVVoicePackCreator/README.md

 How to make custom voice packs: https://www.youtube.com/watch?v=_ww-g_fSXoI

-How o swap your voice with another race/gender: https://youtu.be/SyXOW5eJqws
+How to swap your voice with another race/gender: https://youtu.be/SyXOW5eJqws

 Need support, or just wanna talk sound?
 Visit our discord! https://discord.gg/rtGXwMn7pX